qgis/QGIS-Documentation/docs/training_manual/spatial_databases/index.rst

 *******************************************************************************
-Module: Spatial Database Concepts with PostGIS
+Module: Spatial Database Concepts with PostGIS / PostgreSQL
 *******************************************************************************

 Spatial Databases allow the storage of the geometries of records inside a Database as well as providing functionality for querying and retrieving the records using these Geometries.
 In this module we will use PostGIS, an extension to PostgreSQL, to learn how to setup a spatial database, import data into the database and make use of the geographic functions that PostGIS offers.